fetchai/carpark_agent/README.md

     python3 setup.py develop

 ### Running the client
 Configure the client agent.
-Open the file ./run_scripts/run_client_agent.sh in a text editor.
-Fine this line:
+Open the file run_scripts/run_client_agent.sh in a text editor.
+You can do this using a terminal by typing

+    nano run_scripts/run_client_agent.sh

+then find the line that says:

     python3 run_client_ui.py -fn set_friendly_name -ma 3600 -mf 4000

 Change the set_friendly_name to something personal.
 E.g. I would called it dc_client_agent.
-SO my line would look like:
+So my line would look like:

     python3 run_client_ui.py -fn dc_client_agent -ma 3600 -mf 4000

-The other options shown here are:
+The other options on this command line are:
 -ma: The maximum age of any detection data we consider worth having.
 Default is 3600 seconds (1 hour)
 -mf: The naximum price this client would be prepared to pay for car parking data.
 This is specified in nano-fet.
 I.e. 0.0000000001 FET.
 SO, default is 0.0000004 FET

+Save the file and exit the editor.

 Now you can run the agent